18F/qna/README.md

 # qna

-A question and answer tool, for use in acquisitions
+A question and answer tool, for use in acquisitions.